griffithlab/rnaseq_tutorial_wiki/Differential-Splicing.md

 ```

+Please see [[Differential Expression|Differential-Expression]] for details on running ballgown to determine a DE gene/transcript list.

 Calculate UHR and HBR expression estimates, for known/novel (de novo mode) transcripts:

 Run Stringtie using the de novo, merged GTF and output tables for Ballgown